The400MillionDollarCorporation/xorox/frontend/TELEGRAM_REALTIME_IMPLEMENTATION.md

 ## 🎯 Overview

-Successfully implemented real-time Telegram analytics for the ZoroX dashboard, matching the functionality of the existing TikTok real-time system.
+Successfully implemented real-time Telegram analytics for the Iris dashboard, matching the functionality of the existing TikTok real-time system.
 The Telegram analytics now update automatically without requiring page refreshes.

 ## ✅ What's Been Implemented